ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 ```sql
 location | xid | jsonb_pretty ----------------+------------+----------------------------------- 354AD/3811D1C8 | 1504600818 | { + | | "action": "C", + | | "end_lsn": "354AD/3811D1C8", + | | "final_lsn": "354AD/3811D198"+ | | } (1 row)
 ```
 If it returns `0 rows` or says anything at all about a change, then the Log Sequence Number is valid and we are safe to proceed!
+If you would like to understand better the Postgresql Internals surrounding the Write Ahead Log, check out [chapter 9 of this E-Book](https://www.interdb.jp/pg/pgsql09.html).

 ### Step 8 - Prep Target for Full Load